mdot2x3/tomato-plant-health-identifier/README.md

 - Upload or capture an image for prediction (mobile-friendly: supports camera capture)
 - Select from sample images using a dropdown for quick testing
 - Predicts various tomato plant diseases and healthy status
-- Built with Flask and TensorFlow/Keras
+- Built with Flask and TensorFlow Lite (TFLite)

 ## Setup (Local)